NicolaSoeker/PowerPointSlideCutter/README.md

 Cuts Power Point many Slides into Seperate Peresntations.
 Given there is a power point with multiple slides in it.
 We want to have a powerpoint for each slide containing only that slide.

-Acording to Chatti (https://chatgpt.com/share/67cf3047-3c4c-8002-a416-62495ed32df3) Best Solution: Using VBA to Duplicate Slides
+Acording to Chatti (https://chatgpt.com/share/67cf3047-3c4c-8002-a416-62495ed32df3) Best Solution: Using VBA to Duplicate Slides (the last two answers after all the python talk)

 ## Steps: